lignumsystem/lignum-core/README.md

 	sudo port install hdf5

 ### Qt
-Simulated trees are saved and read in XML format via the QtXML module in[Qt](https://www.qt.io), ensuring compatibility with both Qt5 and Qt6.
+Simulated trees are saved and read in XML format via the QtXML module in [Qt](https://www.qt.io), ensuring compatibility with both Qt5 and Qt6.

 #### Qt5